obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/a_adding_term_cellxgene.md

 labels: new term request, cellxgene
 ---

-Please check that the term does not already exist by searching through OLS: https://www.ebi.ac.uk/ols4/ontologies/cl
+Please check that the term does not already exist by using the ontology search tool OLS: https://www.ebi.ac.uk/ols4/ontologies/cl

 **Preferred term label**